School Board Policy 530 - Procedure for Providing Notice of Immunization Requirements

 E. A referral is made to the health care provider or the local public health immunization clinics for those that do not have insurance; this information is also included in all notices sent home to parents/guardians

-V. Review of Student Health Records to Determine Whether the Required Information Has Been Provided.
+VI.
+Review of Student Health Records to Determine Whether the Required Information Has Been Provided

-A. Immunization information on all students shall be reviewed every year, as part of the AISR (Annual Immunization Status Report) required by the Minnesota Department of Health, by November 1st of each school year.
+A. Immunization information on all students shall be reviewed every year, as part of the AISR (Annual Immunization Status Report) required by the Minnesota Department of Health (MDH).
+Annually by the date set forth by MDH or by December 1 of each school year the school district will complete a report to MDH summarizing the immunization status.
 The school nurse assigned to the school is responsible for completing and submitting the AISR.

 B. Immunization information on enrolling students transferring into the school district is reviewed at the time of enrollment by the school nurse or health assistant.
-If the enrolling student does not have the information, the school contacts the previous school to get immunization information using phone, fax or written request for immunization records.
+If the immunization information is not included at the time of enrollment, school health personnel will contact the family, previous school, or check the state database to get immunization information.

-A. All information is entered into Skyward and updated as information is received from parents.
-District Center personnel maintain data on Skyward.
+A. All information is entered into the student information system and updated as information is received from parents.
+District Center personnel maintain data on the student information system.

 D. Upon request from a public or private post-secondary educational institution, designated district center staff assist in the transfer of the student’s immunization record to the post-secondary educational institution.